intel/llvm/sycl/doc/KernelProgramCache.md

 Pointer to built resource and build result are both atomic variables.
-Atomicity of these variables allows one to hold lock on cache for quite a short time and perform the rest of build/wait process without unwanted need of other threads to wait on lock availability.
+Atomicity of these variables allows one to hold lock on cache for quite a short time and perform the rest of build/wait process without forcing other threads to wait on lock availability.

 A specialization of helper class [Locked](https://github.com/intel/llvm/blob/sycl/sycl/include/CL/sycl/detail/locked.hpp) for reference of proper mapping is returned by Acquire function.
 The use of this class implements RAII to make code look cleaner a bit.
-Now, GetCache function will return the mapping to be employed i.e. it'll fetch mapping of kernel name plus device to `BuildResult` for proper program as `getOrBuild` will work with mapping of key (whichever it is) to `BuildResult` specialization.
-The structure is specialized with either `PiKernel` or `PiProgram`<sup>[1](#remove-program)</sup>.
+Now, GetCache function will return the mapping to be employed that includes the 3 components: kernel name, device as well as any specialization constants.
+These get added to `BuildResult` and are cached.
+The `BuildResult` structure is specialized with either `PiKernel` or `PiProgram`<sup>[1](#remove-program)</sup>.

 ### Core of caching mechanism

-Now, how `getOrBuild` works?
+Now, let us see how 'getOrBuild' function works.
 First, we fetch the cache with sequential calls to Acquire and GetCache functions.
-Then, we check if we're the first ones who build this kernel/program.
-This is achieved with attempt to insert another key-value pair into the map.
+Then, we check if this is the first attempt to build this kernel or program.
+This is achieved with an attempt to insert another key-value pair into the map.
 At this point we try to insert `BuildResult` stub instance with status equal to "in progress" which will allow other threads to know that someone is (i.e. we're) building the object (i.e. kernel or program) now.
-If insertion fails we will wait for building thread to finish with call to `waitUntilBuilt` function.
+If insertion fails, we will wait for building thread to finish with call to `waitUntilBuilt` function.
+This function will throw stored exception<sup>[2](#exception-data)</sup>
-This function will throw stored exception<sup>[2](#exception-data)</sup> upon build failure.
-This allows waiting threads to result the same as the building thread.
+upon build failure.
+This allows waiting threads to see the same result as the building thread.
 Special case of the failure is when build result doesn't contain the error (i.e. the error wasn't of `cl::sycl::exception` type) and the pointer to object in `BuildResult` instance is nil.
-In this case the building thread has finished build process and returned the user an error.
-Though, this error could be of spurious/sporadic nature.
+In this case, the building thread has finished the build process and has returned an error to the user.
+But this error may be sporadic in nature and may be spurious.
 Hence, the waiting thread will try to build the same object once more.

 `BuildResult` structure also contains synchronization objects: mutex and condition variable.
 We employ them to signal waiting threads that the build